Larmbs/db-tools/DB-Tools-Linux/INSTALL.md

 # INSTALL

-Open bin with the terminal and run this command
-``Bash
+This is an install guide to download the droneboi computer build tools.

-mv dbasm dbvm /bin
+To download run this command in a terminal open to DB-Tools-Linux/bin ``Bash sudo mv dbasm dbvm /bin
 ```